jkutner/jkutner.github.com/_posts/2016-01-12-postgres-ssl.md

 ## Do this at home kids

 The approach used on Heroku is also great for your local development environment.
-If you prefer to developing against a cloud based Postgres instance instead of hosting a Postgres server locally, then you set the the `sslmode` property for all your projects.
+If you prefer developing against a cloud based Postgres instance instead of hosting a Postgres server locally, then you may want to set the `sslmode` property for all your JVM processes.

-One way to do this is by simply dropping the [Heroku JAR file] that enables SSL into your `JAVA_HOME/jre/lib/ext` directory.
+One way to do this is by simply dropping the [Heroku JAR file](https://lang-jvm.s3.amazonaws.com/pgconfig.jar) that enables SSL into your
+`JAVA_HOME/jre/lib/ext` directory.
 Then if you need to connect to a database without SSL, you can add the URL parameter `sslmode=disable`.
 Thus, you'll default to the safe approach.

-Another method is to set this property on an app-by-app basis.
+Another method is setting this property on an app-by-app basis.
 That is, create a `src/resources/org/postgresql/driverconfig.properties` file in your project with the same contents shown above, and put it on the classpath for your app.